HarryGifford/special-relativity/README.md

   using the inverse-transpose of the Lorentz matrix, but couldn't figure out the issue.

-- No doppler effect or aberration of light.
-Would be great to have.

 - Shading model is very basic.
-It would be nice to support normal maps, specular highlights and environment maps.
-Perhaps this can be done within BabylonJS?

 - No support for users opening their own models without modifying the code.
   Two things here: first is adding a UI for opening a GLTF file and then